 Portfolio risk is not just about how risky individual stocks are.
 It depends on how your holdings behave together.
 Understanding these drivers helps investors avoid false diversification and build portfolios aligned with their risk tolerance.

 Correlation describes how assets move relative to each other.
 If your stocks move up and down together, your portfolio risk remains high even if you own many positions.
+Correlation effects are why "many stocks" doesn't always mean low risk—when correlation is high, diversification helps less.

 This is why diversification doesn't always reduce risk — when stocks move together, you're not getting the diversification benefit you might expect.